We only admit students in the Fall semester.

 - (if applicable) English proficiency exam scores

 *For Fall 2021 applications: The GRE exams are recommended but due to the current COVID-19 pandemic we expect that many will not be able to take them.
+Students will not be penalized for not having them.

 To review the status of your submitted application, sign into MyUW with your netID.
 Any requests for information or changes in your status will be emailed to you or noted in MyUW.